react-navigation/react-navigation/docs/guides/Screen-Navigation-Prop.md

 }
 ```

-*Going Back from a Specific Screen*
+*Going back from a specific screen*

 Consider the following navigation stack history:
 ```...